stoddabr/chairbot_server/README.md

 This package acts as the ros master and can connect to joysticks to control multiple chairbots.
 It uses fiducials on the chairs along with anchor fiducials to localize robots

-This is the server script, the robot script lives [in this repo](https://github.com/stoddabr/chairbot_robot)

 # Quickstart

 ## Setup chairbots